Examples

 runtime: kind: dockerfile dockerfile: Dockerfile context: .

-functions: static_support: entrypoint: ["python3", "/workspace/_runner/wrapper.py"] description: Linear static analysis of a 4-bolt support. resources: tier: medium timeout: 1800 inputs: mesh: type: File[med] description: Tetrahedral mesh with named groups (BOLT_1…BOLT_4, LOAD). required: true young_modulus: { type: Stress, description: Young's modulus (Pa) } poisson_ratio: { type: Float, description: Poisson's ratio } torsor: { type: Torsor, description: External torsor at LOAD group } acceleration: { type: Vector3, description: Linear acceleration (m/s²) } outputs: result: { type: File[med], description: Result MED file } bolt_torsors: { type: list[Torsor], description: Reaction torsors at the 4 bolts } max_stress: { type: Stress, description: Max nodal Von Mises (Pa) }FROM registry.scaleway.com/mecapy/code-aster:15.4COPY wrapper.py /workspace/_runner/wrapper.py"""Entrypoint — read /workspace/in, run code_aster, write /workspace/out."""import jsonfrom pathlib import Path
+functions: static_support: entrypoint: ["python3", "/workspace/_runner/wrapper.py"] description: Linear static analysis of a 4-bolt support. resources: recommended: { cpu: 2, memory_mb: 4096 } timeout: 1800 inputs: mesh: type: File[med] description: Tetrahedral mesh with named groups (BOLT_1…BOLT_4, LOAD). required: true young_modulus: { type: Stress, description: Young's modulus (Pa) } poisson_ratio: { type: Float, description: Poisson's ratio } torsor: { type: Torsor, description: External torsor at LOAD group } acceleration: { type: Vector3, description: Linear acceleration (m/s²) } outputs: result: { type: File[med], description: Result MED file } bolt_torsors: { type: list[Torsor], description: Reaction torsors at the 4 bolts } max_stress: { type: Stress, description: Max nodal Von Mises (Pa) }FROM registry.scaleway.com/mecapy/code-aster:15.4COPY wrapper.py /workspace/_runner/wrapper.py"""Entrypoint — read /workspace/in, run code_aster, write /workspace/out."""import jsonfrom pathlib import Path

 WS = Path("/workspace")inputs = json.loads((WS / "in/data.json").read_text())mesh = next((WS / "in/files").glob("mesh.*"))